Nasturtium leaves are completely edible, and have a spicy, peppery bite similar to arugula.

 - Add more oil until it’s the desired consistency.
 This will highly depend on how much nasturtium you used.

 - Taste.
-Add salt, pepper, more nuts or more cheese until you like how it tastes.
+Add salt, black pepper, more nuts or more cheese until you like how it tastes.

 Recipe notes & tips